 And finally, if the Nice boat is out of your budget, and especially if you bought a bargain train pass, you can take the train down to Saint Raphael and then catch the express boat to Saint Tropez which will only take an hour and will cost 30€ round trip.
 Click here for more on the Coastal Trains and links to the train schedule for Saint Raphael.

 Winter in Saint Tropez

-The town is pretty much zipped up in the winter, but there is one notable winter event, the Grande Braderie de Saint Tropez on October 24/25 2015, when all the shops pull their wares onto the sidewalk and mark it all down to clear-out prices.
+The town is pretty much zipped up in the winter, but there is one notable winter event, the Grande Braderie de Saint Tropez the last weekend of October, when all the shops pull their wares onto the sidewalk and mark it all down to clear-out prices.
 Even the boat from Nice to Saint Tropez, normally closed in winter, runs a special boat on this weekend, ferrying boat loads of bargain hunters to the shores of normally trop cher St Trop.